 A month after NWA’s Eastern Championship Wrestling was rechristened as Extreme Championship Wrestling, WCW’s first recognized African-American world champion debuted in the company in back-to-back losses to Sabu in September 1994.

-‘The All-American’ would challenge for the company’s top belt on two different occasions, never quite managing to topple Shane Douglas as well as a shot at ‘The Franchise’’s television title.
+‘The All-American’ would challenge for the company’s top belt on two different occasions, never quite managing to topple Shane Douglas as well as a shot at ‘The Franchise’’s World Heavyweight title.
+This was even at November To Remember, the company’s flagship annual event.
 Additionally, Simmons challenged for the tag titles alongside 2 Cold Scorpio, going up against Public Enemy.

 Simmons spent over half a year in ECW, rubbing shoulders with a who’s who of wrestling at the time.
 Facing the likes of Dean Malenko, Mr. Hughes, and Mikey Whipwreck, Simmons’s most significant win was a battle royal in Hamburg in late ‘94.
 His time in ECW may not be the most memorable, but he helped the upstart promotion in their attempt to get off the ground.